Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Mistake #2: Overestimating Current Capabilities

-The Problem: Expecting human-level understanding across all modalities.
+The Problem: Expecting human-level understanding across all modalities leads to disappointment.

 The Fix:

-• Have fallback options for when AI fails
+• Have fallback options for when the AI fails.

 Mistake #3: Not Considering Computational Requirements